logo

 How Dangerous is Heat Stroke in Dogs?

-Heat stroke should always be treated as a veterinary emergency.
-Even fairly mild cases can result in damage to the kidneys, brain, and other internal organs.
-Heat stroke that isn't treated promptly often results in permanent damage or death.
-If you suspect your dog may be developing heat stroke, don't take a wait and see approach.
-Begin first aid and call your veterinarian for assistance.
+Heat stroke is always a veterinary emergency.
+Even fairly mild cases can damage the kidneys, brain, and other organs, and cases that aren't treated quickly often lead to permanent damage or death.
+If you suspect heat stroke, don't take a wait-and-see approach.
+Start first aid and call your vet.

 Veterinarians working on sick dog urbancow / Getty Images